ataudte/cv/README.md

 > Seasoned DDI Specialist

 ## Professional Summary
-Seasoned DDI (DNS, DHCP, IPAM) Specialist and Technical Leader with over 15 years of experience delivering high-impact solutions for enterprise environments.
-Proven expertise in vendor-neutral consulting, pre-sales enablement, and large-scale deployments.
-Adept at automating network services to reduce operational complexity and accelerate large-scale migrations and integrations.
-Trusted advisor to clients across a wide range of industries, including private enterprise, government, and service providers.
+Senior DDI specialist with over 15 years of experience designing and explaining DNS, DHCP, and IPAM solutions for enterprise environments, with a strong focus on technical enablement, product evangelization, and competitive positioning.
+Extensive experience translating complex architectures into clear technical narratives and business value, building demos and technical content, and enabling sales, partners, and customers.
+Deep involvement in integration ecosystems, acting as a bridge between product management, engineering, sales, and the market to ensure accurate and credible messaging.

 ## Skills
 <details>